-ATTN CW OPS: JOIN THE SUNRISE NET ON 7123 KHZ AT 1300Z DAILY - DROP IN AND JOIN US FOR FUN AND FELLOWSHIP
+ATTN CW OPS: THE SUNRISE NET ON 7123 KHZ AT 1300Z DAILY - DROP IN AND JOIN US FOR FUN AND FELLOWSHIP

 My interest in shortwave radio began when I discovered a Zenith Transoceanic radio in an upstairs storage closet.
 It had been presented to my Dad when he left Korea.
 I began punching different bands buttons and tuning around.
 Wow!
 I heard all kinds of really neat stuff - including ham radio operators.
 I was hooked!
 And the obsession has never let up.

 Within a few months I had my own rig, an Eico 723 and Hallicrafters SX-110.
 Upon returning to the states in 1964 the family moved from Maryland to Virginia at which time the FCC assigned me my current callsign.
 I've been an active SWL/Ham ever since.
 I upgraded to Extra class sometime in the mid-1970's.
 Over the years I've had a lot of different equipment in my shack - for me, getting to know new gear is half the fun.

 _ . . . _